git-fahad/Multi-Source-E-commerce-Analytics/README.md

 # Multi-Source E-commerce Analytics Platform with Real-Time Social Media Sentiment Analysis

 This project is a multi-source analytics platform that integrates real-time e-commerce transactional data with social media sentiment analysis.
-By gathering transactional data and analyzing customer sentiment from Twitter, the platform provides valuable insights into how social trends correlate with sales.
+By gathering transactional data and analyzing customer sentiment from X, the platform provides valuable insights into how social trends correlate with sales.

 ## Table of Contents
 1. [Overview](#overview)